Zhouzi/faker-database-client/README.md

 Want to focus on the frontend?
 Get a backend from the community.
 Want to work on some backend?
 Create an api serving a fake frontend and eventually grab one here.

+## Words of caution

+While this library sometimes refers to Facebook, Twitter and other products, it is in no way affiliated with them.
+Neither it is attempting to recreate their real data structure.
+Instead, it provides simpler versions that contains what you'd need to rebuild part of their interface.

 ## Submissions

 *WIP*